slic3r/Slic3r-Manual/src/expert-mode/variable-layer-height.md

 The `Adaptive quality` option adjusts the overall quality between 0% - thickest printable layers over the entire object to 100% - thinnest possible layers.

-Upper and lower limits for the layer thickness are set per extruder in the `Printer Settings` tab.
-The `Z full steps/mm` parameter is allways respected by the adaptive slicing process, also the `Combine infill` logic is not affected.
+The `Z full steps/mm` parameter is always respected by the adaptive slicing process, also the `Combine infill` logic is not affected.
 Example: if `Combine infill` is set to 3, Slic3r will combine up to 3 infill layers, even if those layers are of different thickness.
 The number of combined